November's ties will decide the last seven qualifying group stage places.

 - The nine UEFA Futsal EURO 2022 qualifying round group runners-up and five third-placed teams with the best record against the top two in their group enter the qualifying round play-offs.

-- The play-off winners join the qualifying group winners and FIFA Futsal World Cup elite-round contenders in the qualifying group stage played next year as home and away groups over six matchdays between December 2020 and April 2021.
-The draw will be made at 13: 15 CET on 2 September.
+- The play-off winners join the qualifying group winners and FIFA Futsal World Cup elite-round contenders in the qualifying group stage played as home and away groups over six matchdays between December 2020 and April 2021.

 - Fifteen teams will eventually join the Netherlands in the finals in Amsterdam and Groningen from 19 January to 6 February 2022.

-- San Marino progressed through a round for the first time in any UEFA competition at any level.
+- San Marino progressed through a round for the first time in any UEFA competition at any level to reach this stage.

 - Israel also got through a round of futsal competition for the first time.